Canada PR Points: Minimum Requirements & CRS Score Calculations for 2026

 4 |

-5. Arranged Employment Offer in Canada - 10 Points
+5. Arranged Employment Offer in Canada - Maximum 10 Points

 You can get up to 10 points if you meet any one of the following:

-- If you are currently working in Canada with a valid work permit or an LMIA-exempt permit issued under a territorial or provincial agreement.
+- If you are currently working with a valid Work Permit in Canada or an LMIA-exempt permit issued under a territorial or provincial agreement.

 - If you have the authorization to work in Canada via an open work permit or a similar permit category.